Summer of '69

 When I was growing up in the 1950s and '60s there were two kinds of drive-ins: (1). big outdoor movie screens, and ...
 (2). drive-in restaurants that served burgers and soda while you sat in your car, like in the film "American Graffiti".

-They're pretty much gone now, but I have fond memories of going to both kinds of drive-ins as a kid.
+Both types of drive-in are pretty much gone now, but I have fond memories of going to them as a kid.

 "Dog n Suds" Drive-In restaurant,